ibm-cloud-docs/text-to-speech/custom-intro.md

 The customization interface of the {{site.data.keyword.texttospeechshort}} service creates a dictionary of words and their translations for a specific language.
 This dictionary is referred to as a *custom voice model*, or just a custom model.
 Each custom entry in a custom voice model consists of a *word*/*translation* pair.
 A word's translation tells the service how to pronounce the word when it occurs in input text.

 The customization interface provides methods to create and manage your custom voice models, which the service stores permanently.
-Once you create a custom model, you can use it during synthesis with any version of the `/v1/synthesize` method.
+After you create a custom model, you can use it during synthesis with any version of the `/v1/synthesize` method.
 When the service synthesizes input text, it determines the pronunciation of words that appear in the custom model by applying their translations either directly or indirectly.

 You specify the translation for a word in a custom voice model as a *sounds-like translation* or a *phonetic translation*.
 You can use both methods for entries in the same custom model, and you can mix the two methods within the same translation.
 A number of rules and guidelines apply to custom entries.
 For more information, see [Rules for creating custom entries](/docs/services/text-to-speech/custom-rules.html).

 ## Sounds-like translation
 {: #soundsLike}

-*Sounds-like translation* leverages the service's regular pronunciation rules to represent the pronunciation of a target word indirectly.
+*Sounds-like translation* uses the service's regular pronunciation rules to represent the pronunciation of a target word indirectly.
 A sounds-like translation is formed from the regular pronunciations of one or more other words.
 The service first substitutes the specified translation for any occurrence of the word that appears in the input text.
 It then applies its regular pronunciation rules to the translation, converting the translation to its phonetic representation to obtain the pronunciation.

 For example, the service's regular pronunciation rules properly translate many common abbreviations and acronyms.
 The service pronounces the abbreviation *cm* as *centimeter*.
 It pronounces less common abbreviations letter by letter.
 For instance, the service pronounces the string *Str* (an abbreviation for *street*) as *S T R*, with each letter pronounced individually.
 You can use the sounds-like method to specify the translation *street* for the string *Str*.

 Another example of an acronym is the word *IEEE*, which stands for Institute of Electrical and Electronic Engineers.
 By default, the service pronounces this acronym as *I E E E*.
 But the acronym is commonly pronounced *I triple E*, which you can easily define by using the simple sounds-like translation *I triple E*.
 If the word *IEEE* appears in your custom model with this translation, the service substitutes each occurrence of the word with the translation.
 It then applies its regular pronunciation rules to the individual words *I*, *triple*, and *E* to yield the common pronunciation.

 You can apply the sounds-like method to more than just abbreviations and acronyms.
 It works equally well for complex or unusual words.
 For example, the following pair of sounds-like translations yields correct pronunciations for unusual words that are handled imperfectly by the service's regular pronunciation rules.
 Finding proper translations for such words can be more challenging than for simple abbreviations.
-The following translations leverage the regular pronunciation rules to alter the words' spelling.
+The following translations use the regular pronunciation rules to alter the words' spelling.

 <table style="width:35%">
   <caption>Table 1.
 Example sounds-like translations</caption>